lunchboxer/instaquiz-webclient/README.md

 # InstaQuiz

-**This app is in development and doesn't do anything useful yet**.
 This is a [Svelte](https://svelte.technology) app to provide instant quizes on student devices in the classroom.
 It's based on [svelte v3 webpack template](https://github.com/sveltejs/template-webpack#v3).

 ## Get started